 We believe respecting human rights is a fundamental part of our values and corporate responsibility.
 We strive to respect and promote human rights in our relationships with our employees, suppliers, customers and stakeholders and are guided by the principles of the International Bill of Human Rights (the Universal Declaration of Human Rights and the two international covenants) and the International Labor Organization's Declaration on the Fundamental Principles and Rights at Work.
-Our Human Rights Policy is communicated to our employees as part of their annual code of conduct training, and we expect our employees to uphold this policy.
-All other interested stakeholders can learn about this policy through its posting on our website.
+Our Human Rights Policy is communicated to our employees as part of their annual code of conduct training, and we expect our employees and suppliers to uphold this policy.
+All other interested stakeholders can learn about this policy through its posting on our website and the link in the Governance section of this report.